Articles are a real challenge for Italian students… But we like difficult challenges, don’t we?

 There are three article categories in italian:

-1. Definite articles: they are used with things or people known and determined (already mentioned).
+They are used with things or people known and determined (already mentioned).

 Feminine singular definite article: LA